kms15/cubedistance/README.md

 includes a CPU based Monte Carlo calculation.
-The python script in this repository is designed to accept the same parameters and generate similar output as the C code in the linked project, but generally runs much faster when run with larger samples sizes (I've seen as much as a 150x speedup using a fast GPU).
+The python script in this repository is designed to accept the same parameters and generate similar output as the C code in the linked project, but generally runs much faster when run with larger samples sizes.

 Two significant trade offs are made to achieve this: